MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-language-model-how-to.md

 ---
-title: Customize a Language model in Azure AI Video Indexer - Azure
+title: Customize a Language model in Azure AI Video Indexer
-description: This article gives an overview of what is a Language model in Azure AI Video Indexer and how to customize it. ms.topic: how-to ms.date: 07/11/2024 ms.author: inhenkel
+description: This article shows you how to customize a language model in Azure AI Video Indexer. ms.topic: how-to ms.date: 07/11/2024 ms.author: inhenkel